Improved Stability and Generalization Guarantees of the Decentralized SGD Algorithm: Background

 Although we cannot evaluate the population risk $R(\theta)$, we have access to an empirical counterpart, computed over $m$ local datasets $S\triangleq (S_1,\ldots,S_m)$ where $S_k = \{Z_{1k},\ldots,Z_{nk}\}$ is the dataset of agent $k$ with $Z_{ik}\sim \calD_k$.
 Note that for simplicity we consider that all local datasets are of same size~$n$, but our analysis can be extended to the heterogeneous case.
 The resulting \emph{empirical risk} is given by:

 One of the most famous and studied estimators is the empirical risk minimizer, denoted by $\widehat{\theta}_{\text{ERM}} \triangleq \argmin_\theta R_S(\theta)$.
 However, in most situations, this estimator cannot be directly computed.
-Instead, one relies on a potentially randomized \emph{optimization} algorithm $A$, taking as input the full dataset $S$, and returning an approximate minimizer $A(S) \in \RR^d$ of the empirical risk $R_S(\theta)$.
+Instead, one relies on a potentially random \emph{decentralized optimization} algorithm $A$, taking as input the full dataset $S$, and returning an approximate minimizer $A(S) \in \RR^d$ of the empirical risk $R_S(\theta)$.

 In this setting, we can upper-bound the expected \emph{excess risk} $R(A(S)) - R(\theta^\star)$ by the sum of the (expected) \emph{generalization} error ($\epsilon_{\textrm{gen}}$), and the (expected) \emph{optimization error} ($\epsilon_{\textrm{opt}}$):